packetmonkey/dotfiles/bootstrap/README.md

 ### Accounts
 - Edit Accounts -> Email Addresses to set up email aliases

+## Messages
+### iMessage
+- Enable Messages in iCloud
+- On iPhone go to Settings > Messages > Text Message Forwarding and enable new mac if you want

 ## Safari
 ### AutoFill
 - Uncheck Credit Cards